Last Updated on January 9, 2024

 While most of the things in my backpack haven’t changed all that much (I do pick up a new shirt or some pants every once in a while, but other than that, the contents of my pack still look pretty much the same they did in 2010).
 One thing that has changed considerably over the past few years though is the content of my travel technology bag, which now even contains some things that weren’t on the market yet when I left London!
 Some gadgets even revolutionized the way I travel and I can’t imagine not having them with me.
-The only thing that seems to get bigger is my camera equipment – while Jill Starley-Grainger mentions in her travel kit for the luxury traveler that she didn’t even bring a camera on her last trip because her smartphone camera was sufficient for her, I seem to add new lenses, filters and other gear regularly, but I just don’t feel like a camera phone produces images that are good enough to be published here and in the other publications that I write for.
+The only thing that seems to get bigger is my camera equipment – while most travelers don’t even bring a camera on her last trip because her smartphone camera was sufficient for her, I seem to add new lenses, filters and other gear regularly, but I just don’t feel like a camera phone produces images that are good enough to be published here and in the other publications that I write for.

 I can’t even imagine my life without these things anymore, and this past year, I’ve added two little electronic gadgets with a large impact on my travels:

 When I first picked it up, I couldn’t understand how I survived so many years on the road without this tiny device because my batteries were always about to die.
 With this charger you can charge any USB-powered device: iPod, iPhone, Kindle and even some cameras.
 Since I picked it up, I haven’t had the problem of ‘my phone ran out of battery anymore.
 I even added a second charger recently which also serves as a flashlight – gotta love a 2-in-1 gadget!

 Flash drives with the capacity of a hard drive